Home » LGBTQ+ Culture » Controlled & Consumed: How White Power Governs Black Queer Life

 Dual Forces of Control: Respectability and Consumption

 This order of power is not singular.
 It is divided, but aligned.
-On one side sits the mainstream respectable bloc, enforcing conventional masculinity, conformity, and social legibility.
+On one side sits the mainstream respectability bloc, enforcing conventional masculinity, conformity, and social legibility.
 Its work is disciplinary: to keep Black queer men intelligible within white norms of propriety, gender, and acceptability.
 In doing so, it preserves white culture as the recognised standard.

 On the other side—smaller, but often more active—is the underground objectification bloc.
 Its task is more direct: to keep the value of Black queer men confined to their bodies.
 Its method, however, is more insidious.
 It rarely presents itself as an enemy.
 Instead, it appears as a friend, helper, or benefactor, offering money, gifts, accommodation, access, protection, or substances in exchange for access, compliance, and dependency.

-Where the respectable bloc polices behaviour and presentation, this bloc polices worth itself.
+Where the respectability bloc polices behaviour and presentation, this bloc polices worth itself.
 It operates through a racial-capitalist logic that converts Black queer life into extractable value.
 It renders Black queer bodies desirable without dignity, hypervisible without protection, and accessible without belonging.

 The Underground Objectification Bloc